-9 Mr. Anderson's habeas petition was filed after the effective date of both provisions, at which time his interest in earning expanded sentence credits was no longer speculative.
+7 Mr. Anderson's habeas petition was filed after the effective date of both provisions, at which time his interest in earning expanded sentence credits was no longer speculative.
 Thus, there can be no dispute that on July 1, 2022, and thereafter, both provisions affected a substantive interest.

-B. THE CIRCUIT COURT ERRED IN HOLDING THAT BUDGET ITEM 404(R)(2) APPLIES TO PETITIONER SUCH THAT PETITIONER IS NOT ENTITLED TO ENHANCED SENTENCE CREDITS UNDER VA.
-CODE ANN. § 53.1-202.3 FOR TIME SERVED PRIOR TO JULY 1, 2022.
+II.
+THE CIRCUIT COURT ERRED IN HOLDING THAT BUDGET ITEM 404(R)(2) APPLIES TO PETITIONER SUCH THAT PETITIONER IS NOT ENTITLED TO ENHANCED SENTENCE CREDITS UNDER VA.
+CODE § 53.1-202.3 FOR TIME SERVED PRIOR TO JULY 1, 2022.

-In addition to erroneously holding that Budget Item 404(R) did not affect a substantive right, the circuit court concluded that even without its own retroactivity clause, the Budget Item could apply retroactively to make Mr. Anderson ineligible for sentence credits on his time served prior to July 1, 2022 (the effective date of the Budget Item).
-J.A.
-124. This holding is error because it ignores this Court's clear precedent establishing that "[u]nless a contrary intent is manifest beyond reasonable question on the face of an enactment, a statute is construed to operate prospectively only."
-City of Charlottesville, 299 Va. at 530.
+Because the court below erroneously held that Budget Item 404(R) did not affect a substantive right, the court concluded that even without its own retroactivity clause, the budget item could apply retroactively to make Mr. Anderson ineligible for sentence credits on his time served prior to July 1, 2022.